mdrideout/cream_of_the_crop/README.md

     imageBytes,
-    sx, sy,  // Crop position relative to the top left of the original image sw, sh,  // Width and height of the area to remain dx, dy,  // Relative position on the destination canvas (likely 0,0 for top left) dw, dh,  // Final width and height of the finished image quality,
+    sx, sy,  // Crop position relative to the top left of the original image sw, sh,  // Width and height of the area to remain dx, dy,  // Relative position on the destination canvas (almost always 0,0 since creating a canvas larger than the desired image is not supported right now) dw, dh,  // Final width and height of the finished image quality,
     imageExportType,
   );
 }